Naturally Preserving Vitamin E

 Rich and velvety, with a feel similar to pomegranate seed oil, meadowfoam oil should be a staple of any skin care routine.
 Relatively inexpensive as an oil, meadowfoam performs on a par with oils that run many times the price.
 The qualities that make it a great oil for the skin are its very long chain fatty acids which we’ll discuss in a moment.
 Naturally present vitamin E, tocopherols are abundant in the oil contributing a high degree of antioxidant protection against free radicals in and on the skin.

 All fatty oils are made up of carbon chains of varying lengths called fatty acids.
 These fatty acids can be saturated – with hydrogen – thus solid at room temperature or, unsaturated – less than a full complement of hydrogen – liquid at room temperature.
-See our discussion on Fatty acids Made Simple for more information.
 What is so unusual about the fatty acids in meadowfoam seed oil is their length.
 A full 97% are twenty carbons long or longer, very unusual for a plant derived oil.
 Over 20 carbons the fatty acids fall into the category of very long, while 14 to 18 carbons are called a simple long chain.